public-key-cryptography/public-key-editor/README.md

 	recipient's static public key and b is the sender's one-time public key is unbreakable because the modulus is secret and both the static key and the one-time public key include small random errors.
-	The only problem is that the key size has to be on the order of 10^5 just like the factorization ci- pher or else the cipher can be broken.
+	The only problem is that the key size has to be on the order of 10^5 just like the factorization ci- pher or else the cipher is not secure because there are polynomial-time algorithms for solving these problems.